 Will participants be travelling alone?

 Although each student books their own flights, it is likely the group will still fly out together.
-Each group has a challenge leader who will organise group meetings and they will be able to organise booking flights.
+If their group has a challenge leader, they will organise group meetings and they will be able to organise booking flights.
 Occasionally students will travel on their own, but will be met in-country by our team.

 How do I know participants will be safe?